RogueStar112/reading-notes/README.md

 <img src="https://i.ibb.co/stWp728/demieselfie.png" alt="demieselfie" border="0" width="128" height="128">

+## What is this website about?

+This is where I will put my reading notes throughout my journey in Tech Educators.
+This may sound cliche or patronizing, but I do believe that this journey is not entirely of my own accord, as teamwork is valuable to success.
+I wish all of those taking part in the course success and enjoyment throughout!

 ## Reminders to foster a growth mindset

 A growth mindset is believing you can improve through hard work.
 It's like looking after and growing a plant- you need to water and give it adequate sunlight.